zilitye/Anti-Gromming-Detection-ChatApp/README.md

 ### 4. Build and Run
 Open the project in **Android Studio**, sync Gradle, and run the app on your device or emulator.

-## 🛡️ Safety & Privacy
+## Safety & Privacy
 All flagged incidents are stored securely in Firebase Firestore to maintain an auditable trail for safety purposes.
-Users can access the **Safety Hub** at any time for resources and assistance.
+Users can access the **Safety Assistant** at any time for resources and assistance.